Information

 FEMA Joint Preliminary Damage Assessment

-Representatives from FEMA and the SBA are in Juneau this week to conduct a Joint Preliminary Damage Assessment (PDA) following the August 6 Mendenhall River flooding.
+Representatives from FEMA and the SBA are in Juneau recently traveled to Juneau to conduct a Joint Preliminary Damage Assessment (PDA) following the August 6 Mendenhall River flooding.

-Teams of FEMA, SBA, state and tribal representatives will be on the ground in neighborhoods impacted by flooding, visiting individual homes, doing damage assessments, and gathering information to support any request for a federal declaration of emergency.
+Teams of FEMA, SBA, state and tribal representatives were on the ground in neighborhoods impacted by flooding, visiting individual homes, doing damage assessments, and gathering information to support any request for a federal declaration of emergency.

 The CBJ Community Development has prepared a flood insurance FAQ answering questions like how to start a flood insurance claim and how FEMA flood insurance works.
 If you’re not sure whether your home insurance covers flood damage or where to find more information, start with this FAQ.